T. Gordon Parks Collegiate Concerto Competition

 The Arapahoe Philharmonic is grateful to Jim and Millie Patterson and Universal Music Company in Thornton, Colorado, for sponsoring the Concerto Competition.

-The 90-member Arapahoe Philharmonic has been a valuable cultural asset in the Denver metropolitan area since 1953.
-In addition to its regular season of six masterworks concerts, the orchestra offers many services to the community, including concerts for elementary school students, coaching students from area high schools, and opportunities such as this competition and the Vincent C. LaGuardia, Jr. Conducting and Composition Competitions.
+The 80-member Arapahoe Philharmonic has been a valuable cultural asset in the Denver metropolitan area since 1953.
+In addition to its regular season of six masterworks concerts, the orchestra offers many services to the community, including chamber orchestra performances, concerts for elementary school students, a Family Concert, coaching students from area middle schools and high schools, and opportunities such as this competition and the Vincent C. LaGuardia, Jr. Conducting and Composition Competitions.

 Entry Submission Requirements

 - The T. Gordon Parks Collegiate Concerto Competition rotates instrument categories annually.
-The 2016–2017 competition is for wind, brass and percussion players.
+The 2019–2020 competition is for orchestral string (violin, viola, cello, double bass) and harp players.

-- ONLY full-time high school seniors and college undergraduate or graduate students from schools in Colorado and its seven surrounding states (Kansas, Nebraska, Wyoming, Utah, Arizona, New Mexico, and Oklahoma) are eligible to apply for the Competition.
+- ONLY full-time high school seniors and college undergraduate or graduate students from schools in Colorado and its seven surrounding states (Kansas, Nebraska, Wyoming, Utah, Arizona, New Mexico, and Oklahoma) are eligible to apply for the competition.
 Those attending online schools based in these eight states are also eligible.
-College applicants do not have to be studying in the school of music, but must have a recommendation by a member of the music faculty or his or her music teacher.
+College applicants do not have to be studying in the school of music, but must have a recommendation by a member of the music faculty or a music teacher.

-- The concerto must be an instrumental composition of approximately 20 minutes total duration for which orchestral parts are generally available through an American publisher, and not rent for more than $500.
+- The concerto must be an instrumental composition of no more than 20 minutes total duration for which orchestral parts are generally available through an American publisher, and not rent for more than $500.
 (Contact the publisher, if you are in doubt.)
 The same concerto must be used for all stages of the competition.
-The composition must NOT be on the list of ineligible works included at the end of this form.
+The composition must NOT be on the list of ineligible works included at the end of these instructions.

 Double or triple concertos are allowed with the following conditions:

 - All solo instruments must fall into the competition year category.
-For instance, all soloists must be wind, brass or percussion players.
+For instance, all soloists must be orchestral string or harp players.